Background: Apples often experience postharvest damage due to being attacked by

 Results: The result showed that 3 out of 19 yeast isolated from Cerbera manghas L, T1, T3 and T4,

-dithane 0.3% with a disease incidence (DI) of 100% and a disease severity (DS) value of 45%.
-Only
+than dithane 0.3% with a Disease Incidence (DI) of 100% and a Disease Severity (DS) value of 45%.

-(with DO and DS were 100% and 25%, respectively) compared to dithane pesticides 0.3%.
+lato (with DO and DS were 100% and 25%, respectively) compared to dithane pesticides 0.3%.